ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 -----

-Probably also want to check that the intersection you get is what you expect.
+And now, you probably also want to check that the intersection you get is what you expect.

 You don't want to silently drop a ton of rows when you merge!